shompoth/PokemonApp/README.md

 - View detailed Pokémon stats and information
 - Responsive design (mobile and web support)
 - Animated stats bars
+- You will find new improvements in a new PR [feat-improvements](https://github.com/shompoth/PokemonApp/pull/1)

 ## Prerequisites